NickyEXE/yearify/README.md

   * Use this to create an asynchronity solve that waits for playlists and songs to be populated before moving onto next step, rather than forcing delay through worst case scenario async to resolve racing condition
     * Think on this a lil more
     * This doesn't work because we're finding or creating songs.
+    * Just keep a counter of number of fetch calls completed and expected calls completed
 * Abstract spotify calls
 * Refactor a buncha this and rethink placement of some methods this can be p hard to navigate esp with the chaining.